Approximating Langevin Monte Carlo with ResNet-like Neural Network architectures

-In \cref{thm:main_b}, we require additional structure in order to receive a uniform bound on the variance proxies.
-Namely, $V$ must not be ``too far away'' from a quadratic function, which is encoded in the additional condition that $M < \sqrt{2}m$.
-An alternative way to view this condition is that $\nabla V$ can be approximated globally with a linear function, incurring a ``sufficiently small'' error.
+In \cref{thm:main_b}, we require instead additional structure of our target in order to receive a uniform bound on the variance proxies.
+Namely, $V$ must not be too far away from a quadratic function, which is encoded in the additional condition that $M < \sqrt{2}m$.
+An alternative way to view this condition is that $\nabla V$ can be approximated globally with a linear function, incurring a sufficiently small error.
 Under this additional assumption, we can again show the existence of a network $\phi$ such that ResNet-like network $\Psi$ given by blocks $\psi_1=\psi_2=\ldots =\psi_K = h\phi$ (in the sense of \Cref{fig:drn}) satisfies \eqref{eq:wasserstein_result}.
 The construction of the network $\phi$ is quite technical, involving cut-offs and multiplication with approximate indicator functions of the networks provided by \cref{assump:nn_approx_a}.
 Hence, the complexity is higher in this case than under the assumption of global linear error growth.
 Note however that the complexity again only grows linearly in the number of steps $K$.
 This analysis is performed in \cref{sec:combination}.